 It’s always fun to take a dip to cool off when it gets hot.
 Remember that swimming is a strenuous activity, even for people.
 Don’t let you and your pup get too caught up in the action that you avoid taking regular breaks.
 Also, your pet can get a sunburn, just like you.

-2. Turning Up the Heat
+2. Turn Down the Heat

+Wondering how to keep dogs cool in summer?
 One of the most common and potentially dangerous conditions is heatstroke.
 Brachycephalic, or short-faced, breeds, such as French Bulldogs, have a tougher time dealing with hot weather than other pups.
 Dogs pant to cool themselves.
 The head and muzzle shape of brachycephalic pups makes it more difficult for them to lower their body temperature as efficiently.

 3. Keep Hydrated and Well-Fed

 It’s easy to forget to eat and drink when you’re having fun.
 However, it’s essential to keep your pet — and yourself — hydrated.
 It’s vital to have fresh food and water available at all times.
-This will also ensure that keep your pup’s blood sugar stable to avoid hypoglycemia.

 4. Beware of Hot Ground